Methodology & Assumptions

 - No earnings are in a tax-free account such as a Medical Savings Account or a Flexible Savings Account.

-- We do not model property tax credits.
+- We do not model property tax credits or rentersí credits.

-(Note that local (county and/or city) taxes are not included in NICC's calculations.)
+Also, note that local (county and/or city) taxes are not included in NICC's calculations.

 - The family is considered a recipient (not an applicant) for determining eligibility and benefits.
 (Some states have somewhat different eligibility or benefit computation policies for families already receiving benefits vs. those newly applying for benefits.)